kgupta26/sp-connector-manager/README.md

 $ curl -X POST -H 'Authorization: open sesame' 'http://localhost:8080/connectors/sync'
 ```

-The response will be a list of connectors that were added, removed, updated, paused, and restarted.
+The response will be a list of connectors that were `added`, `removed`, `updated`, `paused`, and `restarted`.
 We can see `wikipedia-irc` being mentioned under paused.
-Congrats we successfully deployed a state change!
+Congrats we successfully deployed a state change! :feelsgood:

 To validate lets run another curl command to get a list of paused connectors.